contentful-userland/awesome-contentful/README.md

 * [Roots][2], use Roots, a static site generator, and manage content with Contentful.
 * [contentful-static][contentful-static] - Simple static site generator backed by the Contentful Sync API.
 * [gulp-metalsmith][gulp-metalsmith] - Metalsmith + gulp static site tool.
 Tutorial includes a sample Contentful integration.
+* [Spike Contentful][43] - A standard webpack plugin, that is intended to be used with spike.

 ## Standalone Tools